My best travel tips for an awesome trip

 On the other hand, renting a car and exploring the countryside is a great experience but that is a whole different topic.

-Cheap hotel doesn’t equal bad hotel
+A cheap hotel doesn’t equal a bad hotel

 Scored this hotel for $40 in Seoul